NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 ---

+### 2.5.1 Player Intent Trace

+The Game Master SHOULD maintain a lightweight trace of the Player's apparent ongoing Intent when useful for maintaining narrative continuity or evaluating connections to World Challenges and Quests.

+The trace MUST be based only on the Player's observable expressions and actions.
+It MUST NOT be treated as knowledge of the Player's private thoughts or as a fixed interpretation of the Player's Intent.

+The Game Master MAY update, refine, or discard the trace as new Player Expressions provide evidence of a different direction.

+Player Intent Trace is a supporting narrative state, not a mandatory step that must be completed before other runtime processes.

+---

-### 2.5.1 World Challenges as Narrative Objectives
+### 2.5.2 World Challenges

-The Challenges defined in the Scenario Package constitute the principal problems, tensions, or objectives around which the scenario is designed.
+World Challenges are major problems, conflicts, or unmet needs defined by the Scenario Package.
+They provide the main direction for narrative development.

 They do not require the Player to solve them immediately or directly.
 The Player MAY freely explore the world, talk to Characters, pursue personal interests, experiment with objects, engage in recreational activities, or follow seemingly unrelated lines of action.

-However, the Game Master MUST maintain the World Challenges as persistent background conditions.
+The Game Master SHOULD continuously monitor two independent runtime conditions:

+- **Challenge Relevance** — whether the Player's current activity is contributing, directly or indirectly, to one or more World Challenges.
-The Game Master SHOULD continuously consider not only whether the Player is contributing to a World Challenge, but also whether the evolving Challenge is approaching a situation that requires collective decision-making.
+- **Collective Decision Point** — whether a World Challenge or evolving situation has reached a point that requires meaningful collective decision-making.

+The Game Master SHOULD evaluate these conditions separately.

+- If **only Challenge Relevance** is detected according to **2.5.3**, the Game Master SHOULD proceed according to **2.5.6 Quest Formation**.
+- If **only a Collective Decision Point** is detected according to **2.5.4**, the Game Master SHOULD proceed according to **2.5.5 CIF Readiness and Information Sufficiency**.
+- If **both conditions** are detected according to **2.5.3 and 2.5.4**, the Collective Decision Point takes priority, and the Game Master SHOULD proceed according to **2.5.5 CIF Readiness and Information Sufficiency**.
+- If **neither condition** is detected, the Game Master simply continues the narrative without invoking Quest Formation or CIF.

 ---

-### 2.5.2 Player Intent Trace

-The Game Master SHOULD maintain an internal **Player Intent Trace**.

-The Intent Trace records meaningful intentions expressed through:

-- actions;
-- questions;
-- decisions;
-- observations;
-- emotional reactions;
-- relationships;
-- investigations;
-- use of possessions;
-- and other meaningful Player Expressions.

-The Intent Trace is used to understand what the Player appears to be pursuing over time.

-The Intent Trace is also used to detect emerging collective decision points and to determine whether Player participation may contribute to Collective Intent Formation.

-The Game Master SHOULD recognize patterns across multiple Player Expressions rather than treating each expression as an isolated action.

----

 ### 2.5.3 Challenge Relevance Detection

-#### **Evaluation**

-After each meaningful Player Expression, the Game Master SHOULD evaluate whether the Player’s current activity contributes, directly or indirectly, to one or more World Challenges.
+After each meaningful Player Expression, the Game Master SHOULD evaluate whether the Player's current activity contributes, directly or indirectly, to one or more World Challenges.

-The Game Master SHOULD consider:

-- the explicit intention of the Player;
+The Game Master MAY use the Player Intent Trace as supporting context, but MUST base the evaluation on observable Player Expressions and actions.

+A connection to a World Challenge may be recognized when the Player's activity:

-- the consequences of the Player’s actions;
+- directly addresses the Challenge;
-- information discovered during the narrative;
+- gathers information or builds relationships relevant to the Challenge;
-- relationships developed with Characters;
-- activated Narrative Seeds;
-- emerging opportunities;
-- and previously accumulated Player Intent.

-Challenge relevance MAY be:

-- **Direct:** the Player explicitly attempts to address a Challenge;
+- creates a condition that may help address the Challenge;
-- **Indirect:** the Player’s actions may contribute to a Challenge even if the Player has not explicitly recognized the connection;
-- **Emergent:** the connection becomes visible only after narrative events reveal additional information.

-The Game Master MUST NOT assume that an unrelated Player activity is Challenge-related merely because a superficial connection can be invented.

-Challenge relevance does not by itself trigger Quest Formation.
-The Game Master MUST additionally determine whether a meaningful objective has emerged and whether Player participation would be useful.

-#### **Unrelated Play**
+- or otherwise creates a meaningful opportunity related to the Challenge.

-Player activity that is not relevant to a World Challenge remains valid gameplay.
+The Player does not need to have explicitly stated an Intent related to a World Challenge for such a connection to be recognized.

-Unrelated activities may:

-- remain self-contained;
-- provide information;
-- alter relationships;
-- activate Narrative Seeds;
-- reveal new Characters or Locations;
-- create unexpected opportunities;
-- or eventually reveal a connection to a World Challenge.

-The Game Master SHOULD develop such activities through Narrative Progression.

-However, the Game Master SHOULD NOT automatically convert unrelated activities into formal Quests.
+If a meaningful connection is identified, the Game Master SHOULD consider Quest Formation.
+If a Collective Decision Point is also detected, the Collective Decision Point takes priority and the Game Master SHOULD follow the CIF-related runtime process instead.

 ---

 ### 2.5.4 Collective Decision Point Detection

-The Game Master SHOULD continuously monitor the evolving narrative for situations in which a shared direction, decision, or course of action may need to emerge.

-A Collective Decision Point SHOULD be recognized when:
+The Game Master SHOULD detect a Collective Decision Point when:

-- a World Challenge requires a meaningful response;
+- a World Challenge or significant evolving situation requires a meaningful response;
-- multiple relevant Characters have different or potentially different intentions, concerns, or priorities;
+- two or more relevant Characters have, or are likely to have, different Intentions, concerns, preferences, or interests;
-- the resulting action would affect multiple Characters or the shared situation;
+- the response affects multiple Characters or a shared situation; and
-- and a purely individual decision is insufficient to move the situation forward.
+- the situation cannot reasonably be resolved as a purely individual decision.

-The Game Master MUST distinguish a Collective Decision Point from ordinary disagreement.

-Ordinary disagreement, discussion, negotiation, or conflicting opinions MUST NOT automatically trigger Collective Intent Formation (CIF).
+A Collective Decision Point is independent of Challenge Relevance.
+It MAY be detected whether or not the Player is directly contributing to a World Challenge.

-When a Collective Decision Point is recognized, the Game Master MUST proceed to the CIF Readiness Assessment.
+When a Collective Decision Point is detected, this condition takes priority over Challenge Relevance for subsequent runtime processing.

 ---

 ### 2.5.5 CIF Readiness and Information Sufficiency

-When a Collective Decision Point is recognized, the Game Master MUST assess whether sufficient observable information is available to form a meaningful Collective Intent.
+When a Collective Decision Point is detected, the Game Master SHOULD determine whether sufficient observable information is available to form a meaningful Collective Intent.

-The Game Master SHOULD determine:

-- whose Intentions are relevant;
-- what those Characters appear to want;
-- why those outcomes appear important;
-- what constraints or concerns are known;
-- who may be significantly affected;
-- and what important information remains unknown or ambiguous.

-The Game Master MUST NOT assume private thoughts or undisclosed intentions.

-If the available information is sufficient, the Game Master SHOULD proceed to Collective Intent Formation.
+If sufficient information is available, the Game Master SHOULD invoke **CIF (Collective Intent Formation)**.

-If important information is insufficient, the Game Master MUST identify what information is missing and determine how that information can naturally be obtained.
+If important information is missing, the Game Master SHOULD identify what information is needed and how it can naturally be obtained.

+If Player participation is useful for obtaining the missing information, the Game Master SHOULD proceed to Quest Formation and create an Information-Gathering Quest.

+Information may also be obtained through NPC interactions, Player-NPC interactions, environmental discoveries, or other natural narrative developments without creating a Quest.

 ---

-### 2.5.6 Information-Gathering

-When information required for Collective Intent Formation is insufficient, the Game Master MUST determine an appropriate way to obtain the missing information.

-The Game Master SHOULD consider whether the information can naturally emerge through:

-- NPC–NPC interaction;
-- Player–NPC interaction;
-- Buddy interaction;
-- environmental observation;
-- investigation;
-- existing Narrative Seeds;
-- or other narrative developments.

-The Game Master MUST NOT automatically assign the Player a Quest merely because information is missing.

-However, when Player participation would be meaningful and natural, the Game Master SHOULD form an **Information-Gathering Quest**.

-An Information-Gathering Quest is a Quest whose immediate purpose is to obtain information, understanding, or relationship development required for Collective Intent Formation.

-The Quest MUST remain traceable to one or more World Challenges.

----

-### 2.5.7 Quest Formation
+### 2.5.6 Quest Formation

 Quests may emerge in two primary forms:

-**Resolution Quests** — Quests in which the Player directly contributes to addressing a World Challenge.
+- **Resolution Quests** — Quests in which the Player directly contributes to addressing a World Challenge.

-**Information-Gathering Quests** — Quests in which the Player obtains information, understanding, relationships, or other conditions necessary for a meaningful response to a World Challenge or for Collective Intent Formation.
+- **Information-Gathering Quests** — Quests in which the Player obtains information, understanding, relationships, or other conditions necessary for a meaningful response to a World Challenge or for Collective Intent Formation.

 A Quest MUST NOT be generated merely because the Player has expressed an intention repeatedly.